-Drinking more than two standard drinks per week and drinking regularly is the most harmful to you and your developing baby.
-Every step women can take to stop or reduce drinking and be healthy during pregnancy reduces the risk of FASD.
+Drinking more than three standard drinks at any one time and drinking regularly is the most harmful to you and your developing baby.
+Every step women take to stop or reduce drinking and be healthy during pregnancy is helpful.

 Is There a Safe Type of Alcohol to Drink When Pregnant?